b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 "People who are *wrong* are those who are smarter than me, and those who are wealthier than me.
 They’re wrong.
 I am the smartest and richest person who matters, who you should be listening to.
 The others ‘have the greatest difficulty’ following me.”

-On the flip side, this implies pretty strongly that church leadership loves the poorly educated (reminiscent of someone else [[1](https://www.independent.co.uk/news/people/donald-trump-declares-i-love-the-poorly-educated-as-he-storms-to-victory-in-nevada-caucus-a6893106.html)], [[2](https://www.yahoo.com/news/trump-i-love-the-poorly-educated-144008662.html?guccounter=1)]), those who are dissatisfied with economic standing, and those who hope that a leader will solve all their problems for them.
+On the flip side, this implies pretty strongly that church leadership loves the poorly educated (reminiscent of someone else ([[1](https://www.independent.co.uk/news/people/donald-trump-declares-i-love-the-poorly-educated-as-he-storms-to-victory-in-nevada-caucus-a6893106.html)], [[2](https://www.yahoo.com/news/trump-i-love-the-poorly-educated-144008662.html?guccounter=1)]), those who are dissatisfied with economic standing, and those who hope that a leader will solve all their problems for them.

 Yes, there's something to be said about the psychological effects that affluence has on a human mind.
 Associating prosperity with morality compounds this effect.
 Is it surprising to anyone that a wealthy person who has their needs met doesn't see the need to upend their lifestyle?
-Particularly someone who wants 10% of their income perpetually?
+Certainly not at the behest of someone who wants 10% of their income perpetually?

 &nbsp;
 ### 12